I Let A “Hairvoyant” Choose My Next Haircut

 AdvertisementADVERTISEMENT

-I’ve had my hair cut at various London salons over the years, and almost all of those hairstylists have favoured a razor over a pair of scissors.
-While razoring has its benefits (such as lending lengths a softer, more lived-in quality) when the hair grows, the ends look a little wispier.
-In my opinion, this eventually makes my hair appear split and a bit dry, so to see Smith reach for the scissors — after a spritz of Olaplex Volumizing Blow Dry Mist, $54 — was a breath of fresh air.
+I’ve had my hair cut at various London salons over the years, and almost all of those hairstylists have favored a razor over a pair of scissors.
+While razoring has its benefits (such as lending lengths a softer, more lived-in quality), when the hair grows, the ends look a little wispier.
+In my opinion, this eventually makes my hair appear split and a bit dry, so to see Smith reach for the scissors — after a spritz of Olaplex Volumizing Blow Dry Mist — was a breath of fresh air.
 (This made sense seeing as he was trained at Vidal Sassoon, the birthplace of all the coolest, most intricate cuts.)

 AdvertisementADVERTISEMENT